-ABS (Acrylonitrile Butadiene Styrene) Filament:
+ABS (Acrylonitrile Butadiene Styrene) filament:

-PLA (Polylactic Acid) Filament:
+PLA (Polylactic Acid) filament:

 Both ABS and PLA filaments are available in 1.75mm and 3mm diameter, and a range of colours.
 We find that the best filament colour for printing the majority of our models is black, as this makes it fairly simple to prime for painting.
-You should consult the specifications of your 3D printer to determine which diameter size you need, as some printers may be incompatible with some sizes.
+However, we have achieved striking results with other colours, or even translucent filament for some of our models.

 If you would like to learn more about the different types of 3D printer filament, including others not discussed in this article, click here.